msess/exams/README.md

 ## How to add an exam

 On your local computer conduct the following steps:
-1. Create a folder for the course (named: MSE|ENSC|ECON ###) whose exams you wish to add
+1. Create a new folder for each course (named: MSE|ENSC|ECON ###) whose exams you wish to add.

+NOTE: RegEx syntax is used throughout this readme file, and the "|" operators denote your options for naming things.
 NOTE: If the course is for grad students as well, you may name the course folder `MSE 480+780` where 480 is the undergrad course number and 780 is the graduate course number.

-2. Create a folder inside the course folder named Final, Homework, Quiz, Assignments, or Midterm
+2. Create folders inside the course folder named Final, Homework, Quiz, Assignments, or Midterm, as needed.
-3. Copy the final/midterm/homework/quiz/assignment into the folder named Final/Midterm/Homework/Quiz/Assignments
+3. Copy your PDF files into the appropriate subfolders created in step 2.
-4. Rename the final/midterm/homework/quiz/assignment file to: YEAR-Summer|Fall|Spring-ANYTHING_ELSE_YOU_WANT.pdf
+4. Rename all PDF files to the format: YEAR-Summer|Fall|Spring-ANYTHING_ELSE_YOU_WANT.pdf

 On github conduct the following steps:
 5. Fork this repository (MSESS/exams)